hwdsl2/self-hosted-ai-stack/README.md

 ## Community

-- :star: Star the repository if Docker AI Stack is useful to you
+- 📬 [Subscribe for project updates](https://selfhostedstack.beehiiv.com/subscribe?utm_campaign=ai) (1–2 emails/month) — get free AI and VPN deployment guides (PDF)
-- :mailbox: [Subscribe for project updates](https://selfhostedstack.beehiiv.com/subscribe?utm_campaign=ai) (1–2 emails/month) — get free AI and VPN deployment guides (PDF)
+- 💬 Join the [r/selfhostedstack](https://www.reddit.com/r/selfhostedstack/) community for discussions and showcases
-- :speech_balloon: Join the [r/selfhostedstack](https://www.reddit.com/r/selfhostedstack/) community for discussions and showcases
+- ⭐ Star the repository if Docker AI Stack is useful to you

 Docker AI Stack is maintained by the author of [Setup IPsec VPN](https://github.com/hwdsl2/setup-ipsec-vpn) (27k+ stars).